REH1313/php/README.md

 Copilot was able to catch some typos I had made.
 It also corrected a mistake I had throughout my entire code.
 It noticed that I was overwriting $pageContent instead of appending to it.
 So instead of having "$pageContent =", I was supposed to have "$pageContent .=".

+I also ended up using AI to help me find the link to the website since I keep struggling with folders and files and where things belong.